apache/apisix/docs/en/latest/tutorials/client-to-apisix-mtls.md

 ```

 - `sni`: Specify the domain name (CN) of the certificate.
 When the client tries to handshake with APISIX via TLS, APISIX will match the SNI data in `ClientHello` with this field and find the corresponding server certificate for handshaking.
-- `cert`: The public key of the server certificate.
+- `cert`: The server certificate.
 - `key`: The private key of the server certificate.
-- `client.ca`: The public key of the client's certificate.
+- `client.ca`: The CA (certificate authority) file to verfiy the client certificate.
 For demonstration purposes, the same `CA` is used here.

 ### Configure the route in APISIX